SBIMB/local-gen3-poc/README.md

 ```
 ![alt text](/public/assets/images/portal-service-inaccessible.png "Portal service inaccessible")

-As of this date (12/10/2023), the `portal-deployment` is not up and running.
+As of this date (12/10/2023), the `portal-service` cannot be reached from the cluster.
 An investigation is underway and this README will be updated accordingly.